HamsaMousa/Simple-Shell/README.md

 # README Shell

-Projet shell de ROB4 - 2022-2022 - ALONSO Benito et MOUSA Hamsa
+Shell Project ROB4 - 2022-2022 - ALONSO Benito et MOUSA Hamsa

 ---

-Ce Readme présente brièvement les commandes possibles de notre Shell ainsi que les instructions pour le lancer.
+This README briefly presents the possible commands for our Shell as well as the instructions for launching it.

-# 📂Compilation et lancement du Shell
+# 📂Compilation and Launching the Shell

-Pour lancer notre shell, il faut écrire les commandes suivantes dans le terminal :
+To launch our shell, you need to enter the following commands in the terminal:

 `$ make`

 `$ ./shell`

-Pour quitter notre shell, il suffit d’écrire la commande **exit**
+To exit our shell, simply type the **exit** command:

 `$ exit`